karinasulm/quiz/README.md

-# quiz
+# Quiz
-It's a quiz app about cockatiels
+It's a quiz javaScript app about cockatiels.